CMPUT401-W21-Assign2-T10/yfinance/doc/test_plan.md

 b).
 Test if the scrape url works

 c).
 Test if it gets the cashflow and quarterly cashflowdata successfully

+d).
+Test if it gets empty dataframe from cashflow and quarterly cashflow data

 ## 4 Risks Involved